Intermediate Microsoft Word 2013

 They say a picture is worth a thousand words, so what better way to spice up your documents than by adding pictures?
 In this lesson, you'll learn how to add your own digital photographs to a document so you can show everyone your vacation pictures, family holidays, or just interesting sights you've captured with your own camera.
 In addition to adding your own photos, you can also add clip art from Word's massive library of free graphics.
 And you'll find out how to resize, rotate, and style your pictures, as well as wrap your document text around them.
 By the end of this lesson, you'll see why Word documents are about much more than words!

 Digital photographs and clip art are just the beginning of what you can do with graphics in Word.
-In this lesson, you'll discover how to add a variety of informational graphics, including charts, graphs, and WordArt, which allows you to display text as a graphic image.
+In this lesson, you'll discover how to add a variety of informational graphics, including charts, graphs, and WordArt, which allow you to display text as a graphic image.
 Not only will you learn how to add these graphics, but you'll also find out how to edit them when your data changes.
 You'll finish off the lesson by seeing how Word allows you to format documents with multiple columns—a handy skill for creating newsletters and publications!

 Do you often create long documents?
 If so, you'll appreciate this lesson, which shows you how to divide a large document into parts called sections.
-Sections allow you to format part of a document a certain way without that formatting effecting the rest of your text.
+Sections allow you to format part of a document a certain way without that formatting affecting the rest of your text.
 For example, you may want headers and footers to appear on some pages but not others.
 Sections make this easy!
 You'll also spend some time inserting footnotes and endnotes in a document.
 If you need to write research papers or other academic content, Word makes it a snap to add and format these previously pesky notes!

 You probably print most of your documents on standard letter-size paper.
 While this is great for ordinary letters or business reports, sometimes you may want to get creative with your paper sizes.
 But then there's the trouble of printing.
 In this lesson, you'll see how you can define the dimensions of the paper you're using so Word will print everything correctly.
 You'll also learn how to print names and addresses directly on envelopes of any size.
 After this lesson, you won't feel confined to boring 8 1/2 x 11-inch paper anymore!

 As you've probably already figured out, Word can do more than write letters.
-It can also function as a simple desktop publishing program for creating greeting cards, calendars, or newsletters.
-In this lesson, you'll find out how text boxes are the key to simple desktop publishing, and you'll see how other elements come into play in customized documents.
+It also functions as a simple desktop publishing program for creating greeting cards, calendars, or newsletters.
+In this lesson, you'll find out how text boxes are the key to simple desktop publishing and see how other elements come into play in customized documents.
 Along the way, you'll look at business cards and greeting cards to get a feel for how desktop publishing works.
 If you've always wanted to create a document that combines text and graphics in an artistic or visually appealing way, you'll find out how to do that and much more.

 With the basics down, it's time to take your desktop publishing skills to the next level.
 In this lesson, you'll discover the magic of linked text boxes that give you the power to move your text anywhere you want on the page and keep it flowing.
 You'll see how to create, position, resize, and group text boxes so you have total control over your text.

 Have you ever received one of those "personalized" letters from a company in the mail?
 You can be sure that nobody typed the entire sales letter from scratch.
-Instead, the company used a form letter and something called mail merging.
+Instead, the company used a form letter and something called mail merge.
 In this lesson, you'll learn how to store long lists of names and addresses that you can use over and over again in a form letter.
-Just create a document once, leave blanks for inserting information such as names and addresses, and let Word personalize each letter for you.
+Just create a document once, leave blanks for inserting information, such as names and addresses, and let Word personalize each letter for you.
 Now you, too, can create personalized letters for business or personal use, such as sending out holiday greetings to family members and friends.

-Look in most books, and you'll find a table of contents at the beginning and an index in the back.
+Look in most books, and you'll find the table of contents at the beginning and an index in the back.
 Often, these are the last components added to a document, since they need to have accurate titles and page numbers.
 But Word takes a lot of the tedious work out of creating these components.
-In this final lesson, you'll see how you can use Styles to make creating a table of contents a snap, and you'll explore how to tag index terms so Word knows what page they're on, even if they move later.
+In this final lesson, you'll see how you can use Styles to make creating the table of contents a snap, and then explore how to tag index terms so Word knows what page they're on, even if they move later.
 Word can also help you keep track of any figures, such as charts, illustrations, or graphs, in your document.
 By letting Word worry about the details, you can create an accurate table of contents, index, or list of figures with very little extra effort on your part.
 These finishing touches will make your most important documents shine!

 Wallace Wang is the author of over 40 computer books including "Microsoft Office 2019 For Dummies."
 In addition to writing computer books, he has also co-authored "Breaking Into Acting for Dummies" and ghost written several books about investing in real estate, day trading stocks, and becoming an entrepreneur.
 Some of his past jobs have included teaching computer science courses at the University of Zimbabwe, performing stand-up comedy, and appearing on a weekly radio show.